Aotearoa is going carbon neutral by 2050.

 We’re tackling both.

-RTA Studio Building Output Carbon Reduction Targets.
+RTA Studio Annual Carbon Reduction Analysis of Completed Buildings.

 RTA Studio is a member of the New Zealand Green Building Council and is recognised as an industry leader in the integration of sustainability into architecture.